laravel-enso/versioning/README.md

 ### Details

-- by default, uses `version` attribute to track versions
+- by default, uses a `version` attribute to track versions
 - the default versioning attribute can be customized by using `protected $versioningAttribute = 'customVersionAttribte'` on the model
+- the logic and checks are made on create and update and are integrated into Laravel's Model lifecycle
 - requires the presence of the proper table column
 - once the structure is set up, by using the proper trait, the versioning is handled automatically
 - throws a `ConflictHttpException` if the version is incorrect
+- tests are included with the package

 ### Use